Kevin Starr: Career

 In 1973, he became an aide and speechwriter to San Francisco mayor Joseph Alioto.
 He was also appointed city librarian, during which time he earned a master's degree in library science from the University of California, Berkeley, in 1974.
 He also did post-doctoral work at the Graduate Theological Union in Berkeley.

+From 1976 to 1983, Starr wrote a column for the San Francisco Examiner.
+In one column, he described himself as “a conservative neo-Thomist Roman Catholic with Platonist leanings and occasional temptations towards anarchy.”
+He opposed what he called San Francisco's "rigid inquisitorial orthodoxy," which he identified with the city's Democratic leadership, and defended Proposition 13, which capped increases in property tax rates.
+After Patricia Hearst was abducted by the Symbionese Liberation Army, denounced her parents, and participated in the SLA's bank robberies, Starr described Hearst, whose father was president of the San Francisco Examiner, as "a political prisoner of the politics of class resentment."
+In one speech, San Francisco supervisor Harvey Milk referred to Starr as a bigot and grouped him with anti-gay activists.
+After leaving the Examiner and running unsuccessfully for the San Francisco Board of Supervisors, Starr tempered his political views and refashioned his public persona.

 Beginning in 1973, Starr wrote nine books on the history of California, eight of which comprise his Americans and the California Dream series.
 It was at Harvard that he first became inspired to write about California's history, after browsing through their collection of books about California and the Pacific Coast.
 He explained the impact those books had on him:

 From 1974 to 1989 he was professor or visiting lecturer at numerous California universities, including UC Berkeley, University of Southern California, UC Davis, UC Riverside, Santa Clara University, the University of San Francisco, and Stanford University.
 He was also a columnist for the San Francisco Examiner and served as the Vatican correspondent for Hearst Newspapers, covering the elections of Popes John Paul I and John Paul II in 1978.